 This statute permits the act when there is absolute power, and it is not necessary that the act results in a nuisance or any other kind of harm.
-When there is a conditional authority, however, the state only permits the act to be carried out if it can be done without causing a nuisance or any other kind of harm.
+However, when there is a conditional authority, the state only permits the act to be carried out if it can be done without causing a nuisance or any other kind of harm.

 There are three different types of remedies for a nuisance:

-An injunction is a court order prohibiting someone from acting in a way that would endanger or otherwise breach the legal rights of another person.
+An injunction is a court order prohibiting someone from acting in a way that would endanger or otherwise breach another person’s legal rights.
 It might take the shape of a temporary injunction that is issued for a brief period and may be overturned or upheld.
 If confirmed, it takes the form of a permanent injunction.

 Essentially, the injured party may be offered nominal damages as compensation in the form of damages.
 The statute determines the amount of damages that must be paid to the party who has been wronged, and their goal is not only to make up for the harm done but also to make the defendant realize his mistake and discourage him from committing the same wrong twice.

 Essentially, the removal of a problem by the party who has suffered without resorting to legal proceedings is referred to as abatement of the nuisance.
 The law does not favor this type of remedy.
 However, it is available in specific situations.